 Can acupuncture spread serious disease?

 No, it won't as long as disposable needles are use.
 It used to be reported that bacterial infections, hepatitis B and C, and possibly even HIV are being transmitted via acupuncture through the use of contaminated needles.
 But It is rarely seen now, because disposable needles are recommended for all acupuncture treatments.
-Some states mandate that only disposable needles can be utilized by practitioners, including those working in public health facilities treating chemical dependency.
+Acupuncture board of California mandates that only disposable needles should be utilized by practitioners, including those working in public health facilities treating chemical dependency.